 Either Madison Memorial or Madison West won all the championships through 1983.
 West has won the most State titles with 15, and Madison Memorial is right behind with 14.
-Next in line are Arrowhead with 10 and Shorewood with seven.
+Next in line is Arrowhead with 11 and then Shorewood with seven.

 Arrowhead won five consecutive team championships from 2002-2006.
 Other schools that have won four consecutive championships include Madison West, which accomplished the feat three times (1980-83, 1989-92 and 1995-98), and Shorewood, which won four consecutive Division 2 championships from 1994-97.